1. Home

 You answered %AMOUNT_INCORRECT% questions incorrectly!

-%AMOUNT_ATTEMPTED% – The total number of questions attempted by the user.
+%AMOUNT_ATTEMPTED% – The number of questions that the user attempted.
 For Example:

 You attempted %AMOUNT_ATTEMPTED% questions in this test.

-%TOTAL_QUESTIONS% – the total number of questions that were displayed for the user.
+%TOTAL_QUESTIONS% – The total number of questions there are in a quiz.
 For example:

 The quiz you just took had %TOTAL_QUESTIONS% questions!

-%CORRECT_SCORE% – the percentage score the user earned during the quiz.
+%CORRECT_SCORE% – It displays the percentage score the user earned when using correct/incorrect grading in the quiz.
 For example:

 Great job!
 You scored %CORRECT_SCORE% % on this quiz!